Provided below are the house rules we use for Cawdor gangs.

 as worthless, soulless infidels to be re-educated violently or systematically

-purged, and Cawdor brethren see even Redemptionists from other Houses as
+Many Cawdor brethren see even Redemptionists from other Houses as little better than sinners.

-in other Houses is often supposed, and the relationship between House Cawdor
+Active Cawdor support of outlawed Redemptionists in other Houses is often supposed, and the relationship between House Cawdor and the others is strained.

-House Orlock with whom their territory borders.
+They are, however, on at least stable terms with House Orlock with whom their territory borders.

 150 credits